-Pet and dog groomers are providing a valuable service and are eager to make their living by it.
+Dog grooming businesses are providing a valuable service and are eager to make their living by it.
 However, anyone who has tried to run a business can tell you that it is hard and comes with many unexpected costs and obstacles.
 Clients sue over nails getting trimmed too closely, tubs break under particularly feisty dogs, and leashes fray and snap as they age.
 Clients are entrusting you with their precious cargo and they'd be devastated if something happened.
 Expenses from damaged equipment and lawsuits can sink your business if it isn't properly insured.
-That’s why we recommend a pet grooming business insurance package for your business.
+That’s why we recommend small business owners get a pet or dog grooming insurance package for their business.

 What should a pet or dog grooming insurance package include?
 What about mobile dog groomers?